A Dictionary of Single-Letter Variable Names

 Tags: haskell, coding

 It should go without saying that single-letter variable names are not always the answer.
-Like point-free style, it can sometimes obscures more than it helps and people get carried away with it.
+Like point-free style, it sometimes obscures more than it helps and people get carried away with it.
 But when you have a highly polymorphic function and no good words to use, choosing the right letter can convey a surprising amount of meaning.

 This dictionary is not and cannot be exhaustive.
 Variable naming often relies on context to convey information, and shorter variable names should only be used when they make sense in context.
 That context could be: